Scratch Competition Rules 2019-2020

 - If your entry incorporates music, sound, text or images, you must own the rights to use that material.

-- Each project/program has to be handed in with a PDF or WORD document.
-The document should clearly state and present an overview about your project.
+- Each project/program description has to be handed in with a PDF or WORD document.
+The document should clearly state and present an overview of your project.

-- Participants in the Open category will have to create with Scratch; video games, animations or short stories related to the sustainable development goals of UNESCO and mainly on how these sustainable development goals (SDGs) can echo the reality of Qatar nowadays and its 2030 Vision.
-Through developing policies and strategic planning to monitor national progress.
+- Participants in the Open category will have to create with Scratch; video games, animations or short stories related to the sustainable development goals of UNESCO (SDGs)

-- Entries can only be accepted if they are accessible via the Scratch website at mit.edu; teams MUST share the project before submitting it.
+- Projects are accepted ONLY if they are accessible via the Scratch website at mit.edu; teams MUST share the project before submitting it.

 - Coaches have to make sure that their projects urls (links) are available and published Projects with restricted access are dropped straight away from the lists and will not be evaluated by the judges.